 We’ve all been there.
-That wedding where the bride and groom disappear for photos, only to emerge hours later looking battle-scarred and signalling for someone to get them a drink and quickly.
+That wedding where the bride and groom disappear for photos, only to emerge hours later looking battle-scarred and signalling for someone to get them a drink and a canape, quickly!
 We’ve all been in those lines where you shuffle towards the camera, being pulled through endless combinations by the photographer (“Next up, can we get all cousins who were born on a Monday please?”).
 What makes it even worse is that the best-looking canapés always seem to go past when you are standing there being asked to “smile for the camera”.
-If you are not careful formal photos can become hell.
-The key thing to remember is, they don’t have to be.
+If you are not careful formal photos can become hell (and looking back at them, all you can remember is how gruelling they were).
+The key thing to remember is, they don’t have to be!

 Group Photos Are Associated with Traditional (Old Fashioned) Wedding Photographers.

 Wedding photography has got so much more creative.
 Couples are looking for a wedding photographer who captures the true emotions of their wedding day.
-Terms like “formal wedding photography” or “group shots” simply don’t fit into this style.
-Groups shots never make the pages of wedding blogs and some of the popular wedding blogs rally against this style of formal wedding photography altogether.
+Terms like “formal wedding photography” or “group shots” don’t fit into this style and many photographers don’t mention it on their websites.
+Group shots never make the pages of wedding blogs and some of the popular wedding blogs rally against this style of wedding photography altogether.
 Simply put, it is not considered cool.